ogmini/ogmini.github.io/_posts/2025-6-24-Windows State Editor Pre-Release.md

  - windows-notepad
 ---

-So yes, ended up quickly slamming out a not thoroughly tested pre-release of Windows State Editor.
-You can find the application at [https://github.com/ogmini/Notepad-State-Library/releases/tag/WindowsStateEditor](https://github.com/ogmini/Notepad-State-Library/releases/tag/WindowsStateEditor).
+So yes, ended up quickly slamming out a not thoroughly tested pre-release of Window State Editor.
+You can find the application at [https://github.com/ogmini/Notepad-State-Library/releases/tag/WindowStateEditor](https://github.com/ogmini/Notepad-State-Library/releases/tag/WindowStateEditor).

 No guardrails to stop you from breaking everything.
 Allows you to edit the list of tabs and specify the active tab.
 As the release notes state: